An LA Crime Story

 Rhea pulled out her badge and slammed it against the windshield for all to see.

 That really cracked them up.
 They laughed.
 Giggled.
 Guffawed.
 Higher than a kite.
 Rhea glanced up and saw the white boy looking at her, cooler than cool.
-He hesitated then came over.
 Shit.
-Rhea slipped her badge back into her pocket – she didn’t want the white boy to know she was a cop – just in case… As she straightened up, the stoners stepped on it and drove away.
+Rhea slipped her badge back into her pocket – she didn’t want him to know she was a cop, just in case… He hesitated then came over.
+As she straightened up, the stoners stepped on it and drove away.

 “You OK?”
 White boy asked her, surprising her with his concern.
 A nice boy, huh, she thought.
 This was new.
 It turned her off a little but they were alone in the parking lot now and he was two, maybe three feet from her.
-Up close, he was beautiful.
+Up close, he was irrestible.
 She could smell his skin.
-Irresistible.
+Deserty.
+Mesquite.
 She was about to make her offer when the speaker squawked.

 “Welcometotommy’swhatchoowant?” startling them.